-As part of the Net-Zero Asset Owner Alliance, CNP Assurances has set a goal of engaging each year with eight companies (six directly and two via collaborative initiatives) and three asset managers to encourage them to adopt a strategy aligned with the 1.5 °C scenario by the end of 2024, by committing to achieve carbon neutrality by 2050 and setting intermediate targets aligned with current scientific knowledge.
+As part of the Net-Zero Asset Owner Alliance, CNP Assurances has set a goal of engaging each year with eight companies (six directly and two via collaborative initiatives) and three asset managers to encourage them to adopt a strategy aligned with the 1.5 °C scenario by the end of 2029, by committing to achieve carbon neutrality by 2050 and setting intermediate targets aligned with current scientific knowledge publish and implement an appropriate action plan.

-As part of the Finance for Biodiversity Pledge, CNP Assurances has set an objective to engage with five companies every year to encourage them to adopt a strategy aligned with international biodiversity agreements by the end of 2024.
+As part of the Finance for Biodiversity Pledge, CNP Assurances has set an objective to engage with five companies in at least two high impact sectors every year to encourage them to adopt a strategy aligned with international biodiversity agreements by the end of 2029.